 - Bow: Of course, the bow is the essential item and your experience will depend on it the most.
 Most of them come with designs and features to make it easier for you.
 They’re also quite a few sets on Amazon where you will get all you need at once.

 - Arrows: The most common material for arrows is fiberglass and they are much stronger and heavier than traditional bows.
 You can also get aluminum or carbon arrows for bigger prey.

-- Reel: There are usually three main types of reels: The Hand Wrap reel which is the most inexpensive one but not great for quick shooting; The Spincast, which offers faster retrieval speed and faster shooting and The Retriever, which is most easy to use and great for all skill levels, but it also comes for a higher price.
+- Reel: There are usually three main types of reels: The Hand Wrap reel which is the most inexpensive one but not great for quick shooting; The Spincast, which offers faster retrieval speed and faster shooting and The Retriever, which is most easy to use and great for all skill levels, but it also comes at a higher price.

-- Line: They can range from 80 to 600 pounds and three most common materials are Dacron, Spectra, and Nylon.
+- Line: They can range from 80 to 600 pounds and the three most common materials are Dacron, Spectra, and Nylon.

-That would be it, you can get pretty great bowfishing bows within all price ranges, depending on your budget.
-Hopefully, this will help you a lot to chose the bowfishing bow whether you are a beginner or not.
+That would be it, you can get pretty great bowfishing gear within all price ranges, depending on your budget.
+Hopefully, these reviews will help you a lot to choose the right bow whether you are a beginner or not.

 I want to make sure that you get the best bowfishing bow for your money and make every shot count as easy as possible.

 If I missed anything in these reviews, let me know in the comment section.

 I like Cajun Sucker punch, but I’m left-handed.
 Do they have a left-handed version?